What is stopping PM from weeding out ‘deadwood’ from bureaucracy?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The minutes of the DBR meeting are already with the Prime Minister’s Office which had some observations and sought explanations about the recommendations of the Board.
-Although, the observations were responded to by the Establishment Division, the PM’s Office is still sitting on the matter.
+Although the observations were responded to by the Establishment Division, the PM Office is still sitting on the matter.

 When approached, a key PM aide told The News that there is no serious hindrance but he could not explain the reason for the delay.
 Many of the officers who have been recommended for premature retirement are reportedly using their political connections to thwart the scheme introduced by the present government to get rid of deadwood from the civilian bureaucracy.